 If you or a family member is in recovery this holiday season, here are some tips to help cope with this potentially stressful time of year.

-The holidays will be different sober, and finding new ways to enjoy them without alcohol or drugs will not be an instant process.
+The holidays will be different sober.
+Finding new ways to enjoy them without alcohol or drugs will not be an instant process.

-When triggers arise, like being back at your family home, seeing people drinking in excess, or answering questions from family members about your abstinence, try not to minimize the way you feel.
-It’s normal for you to feel some heavy emotions.
+When triggers arise, like answering questions from family members about your abstinence, maybe being back at your family home, seeing people drinking in excess, or feeling alone or isolated, try not to minimize the way you feel.
+It’s normal for you to feel some heavy emotions, particularly at this time of year.

-Whether it’s simply knowing when it’s time to go, or planning for a ride home, don’t feel guilty for leaving when you have to.
+Whether it’s simply knowing when it’s time to go, or planning [a pre-set time or reason for when you need to log off from a Zoom call], don’t feel guilty for leaving when you have to.
 Your recovery is more important than staying in a situation where you’re not comfortable.

 They may not know how to properly support you if you don’t tell them.